johnykvsky/dummygenerator/docs/howto.md

 ### How can I use language-based definitions

-Other way to work with localized extensions is to load them all and use by hand-picking:
+Other way to work with localised extensions is to load them all and use by hand-picking:

 ```php
         $container = DefinitionContainerBuilder::default();